-What should I avoid while taking Lipofen (fenofibrate)?
+What should I avoid while taking Lipofen?

 Avoid drinking alcohol.
-It can raise triglyceride levels, and may also damage your liver while you are taking fenofibrate.
+It can raise triglyceride levels and may increase your risk of liver damage.

-Lipofen (fenofibrate) side effects
+Lipofen side effects

-In rare cases, fenofibrate can cause a condition that results in the breakdown of skeletal muscle tissue, leading to kidney failure.
-Call your doctor right away if you have unexplained muscle pain, tenderness, or weakness especially if you also have fever, unusual tiredness, and dark colored urine.
+In rare cases, Lipofen can cause a condition that results in the breakdown of skeletal muscle tissue, leading to kidney failure.
+Call your doctor right away if you have unexplained muscle pain, tenderness, or weakness especially if you also have fever, unusual tiredness, or dark colored urine.

-Stop using fenofibrate and call your doctor at once if you have:
+Also call your doctor at once if you have:

 chest pain, sudden cough, wheezing, rapid breathing, coughing up blood; or

-pain, swelling, warmth, or redness in one or both legs.
+swelling, warmth, or redness in an arm or leg.

-Common side effects may include:
+Common side effects of Lipofen may include:

-runny or stuffy nose.
+runny nose, sneezing; or

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What other drugs will affect Lipofen (fenofibrate)?
+What other drugs will affect Lipofen?

 other cholesterol lowering medicines;